-Your live in carer is there for you and to attend when you require them, not where you fit into their shift.
+You have a dedicated one to one carer who will flexibly and compassionately support your loved one.
+Your live-in carer is there for your loved one and to attend when they require help not when they fit into their shift.
 There is no waiting for the nurses to come around in the morning.
-You have your breakfast or are assisted to get up and dressed when you want to.
+Your loved one can have their breakfast or assistance to get up and dressed when they want it.

-If you want access to a bespoke care solution, Live in care is easily the most cost efficient way.
-It is 100% focused on your needs allowing you to continue to live at home safely.
-You maintain your way of life with your partner or pets, as well as continuing your social activities and daily routines.
+If you want access to a bespoke care solution, live in care is easily the most cost-efficient way.
+It is 100% focused on the needs of your loved one allowing them to continue to live at home safely.
+Your loved one maintains their lifestyle with their partner or pets, as well as continuing social activities and daily routines.

-When we go through our care plan with you we will also go through our invoice and payment process.
-All we need from you is an invoices address so that we can send our fee for services provided.
+When we go through our care plan with you we will also go discuss our invoice and payment process.
+All we will need is an invoice address to send our fee for services provided.

-We invoice for care weekly as we pay our carers weekly.
-However if you would prefer to receive invoices 2 weekly or monthly this can easily be arranged.
-We tailor every aspect of our care to suit you even up to the finances.
+We usually invoice weekly for care as we pay our carers weekly.
+However, if you would prefer to receive invoices bi-weekly or monthly this can easily be arranged.
+We tailor every aspect of our care to suit you even the finances.

 There are four main ways people pay for their care; Savings, investments, a care annuity or a release in equity.
-Currently care funding is means tested in the UK at a level of £23,250.
-In theory if you have assets over £23,250 you will need to meet you own care costs.
+Currently, care funding is means-tested in the UK at a level of £23,250.
+In theory, if you have assets over £23,250 you will need to meet your own care costs.
 If you are especially unwell the NHS may meet a sizable percentage of your care costs, known as continuing healthcare.

 There are state benefits available that are non-means tested and tax-free.
-If you are under 65 and looking for help to fund live-in care you may be eligible for The Disability Living Allowance This is being replaced by The Personal Independence Payment of £21.80 and £139.75 per week depending on your level of need.
+If you are under 65 and looking for help to fund live-in care you may be eligible for The Disability Living Allowance.
+This is being replaced by The Personal Independence Payment (PIP) of £23.60 and £151.40 per week depending on your level of need.

-If you are aged over 65 you may be eligible for Attendance Allowance They are paid at a lower or higher rate and the current rates are £55.10 per week or £82.30 per week, dependent on whether you need 24 hour help.
+If you are aged over 65 you may be eligible for Attendance Allowance.
+They are paid at a lower or higher rate and the current rates are £59.70 and £89.15 per week, dependent on whether you need 24-hour help.